sta210-sp20/website/content/policies.md

 #### Teamwork & Engagement (5%)

 This part of the final grade will consist of two components.
 The first component will be based on peer feedback surveys from your teammates.
-These teams will be constructed based on a short survey used to gauage your previous experience in programming and statistical topics.
+These teams will be constructed based on a short survey used to gauge your previous experience in programming and statistical topics.
 After completing the survey, you will be assigned to diverse teams of 3-4 students; these teams will stay consistent throughout the semester (barring extraordinary circumstances).
 You will work in these teams during class, on lab assignments, and on the final project.

 The second component will be based on completion of at least 80% of the class engagement surveys given throughout the semester.
 These quick surveys will consist of about three questions about engagement in the day's lecture.
 You will receive these surveys via email or text; you will have an opportunity to indicate your preference at the beginning of the semester.
 <br>